vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_policy_nat_rule.html.markdown

 For other type of rules, optionally it can contain destination network of outgoing packets.
 NULL value for this field represents ANY network.
+For VPC DNAT NATRule, destination network address should be IPv4 address allocated from External Block associated with VPC.

 * `source_network` - (Optional) This supports single IP address or comma separated list of single IP addresses or CIDR.
 This does not support IP range or IP sets.